-Based on our procedures, we have not identified any matters to report with respect to the impairment of intangible assets.
+From our procedures, we have no matters to report with respect to revenue recognition.

 How we tailored the audit scope

 We tailored the scope of our audit to ensure that we performed enough work to be able to give an opinion on the consolidated financial statements as a whole, taking into account the structure of the Group, the accounting processes and controls, and the industry in which the Group operates.